fossasia/open-event-server/docs/DIGITAL_OCEAN.md

 # Enter password you got in the email and enter
 ```

 * If you are ssh'ing into your droplet for the first time, you will get a prompt to change password.
-The step is compulsary so you change the password there.
+The step is compulsary so change the password here.
 Once this step is done, you will be running the droplet's shell.